VladislavKorecky/color-psychology-database/README.md

 # Color Psychology Database
-Color Psychology Database is a collection of data, describing the emotions and psychological effects of colors.
+Color Psychology Database is a collection of data, describing the emotions and psychological effects of colors.\
+Every color has a certain emotion and psychological effect attched to it.
+People and companies can utilize this to their advantage by using specific colors for logos, home/interior design, websites, apps, products, clothes and many more.
+This dataset was created as a computer-readible summary of these effects to help create amazing tools and apps regarding this field of psychology and design.

 ## Repository description
 - data.json - JSON file containing the color psychology data.
 Visit [Data content](#data-content) for more information.